Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Sami’s Take On Do You Have Questions About Sun Blocking Clothing?

-My path of learning about the dangers of the sun is daily finding new practical experiences.
-And these experiences carry through the years when we really didn’t know so much about the dangers of the sun.
-We were just learning about the damage we were causing because we were not paying attention to protecting our skin.
+And these experiences are helping me change years of bad habits.
+Years when we really didn’t know so much about the dangers of the sun.
+We can’t undo the damage we have already caused.
+All because we were not paying attention to protecting our skin.

 How has your learning experience gone as you have learned about the dangers of the sun?
 Are you practicing safer sun habits?

 Are you covering your skin?
 Wearing sun blocking sunglasses?
-Make sure to grab your sun blocking hat at you go out to the garden, or even to a ball game?
-Are you making sure to keep yourself extra protected between the hours of 10 AM and 4 PM in the more direct times of the year?
+Make sure to grab your sun blocking hat at you go out to the garden, or even to a ball game.

 Don’t give up on yourself.
 Give yourself credit for what you do get right.